MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Programming 1 Lessons Copied from Ed.md

 ![](https://static.au.edusercontent.com/files/ZuewegYZ27wJlRba529BXmxT)

 This gives us our basic model of primitive variables in Java.
-Each variable refers to a particular location in memory, that location can store data that we can modify using the variable.
+Each variable refers to a particular location in memory, that location can store [[data]] that we can modify using the variable.
 In addition, primitive variables refer to the same location in memory for their lifetime in the program.

-When we get to reference variables (also called object variables), we will see that we can have variables where we can change which location in memory they refer to (in a sense this is actually the defining feature of reference variables - their value is not the data, but the address as labelled in the images above).
+When we get to reference variables (also called object variables), we will see that we can have variables where we can change which location in memory they refer to (in a sense this is actually the defining feature of reference variables - their value is not the [[data]], but the address as labelled in the images above).

 In Python all variables are reference variables, but for primitive values (things like numbers, characters, booleans, etc.) they are handled in a way that makes them look like the model above.
 So although there's some background technical differences, from a simple programming perspective, this model works for both languages.
 ## Variables in Java